Connect with others who understand.

 Scalp Itching

-As several members have reported, this itching can affect the scalp and sometimes include other sensations.
+As several members have noted, this itching can affect the scalp and sometimes include other sensations.
 “My scalp is itching and burning today,” wrote one member.
 “I feel like bugs are crawling up around there.
 I am going insane.”

 Scalp Numbness